Signatures of Enhanced Superconducting Properties in Niobium Cavities: Results

-To investigate the dependence of the dip on the nitrogen concentration, one cavity subjected to 3/60 nitrogen doping underwent several sequential material removal steps of the RF surface \textit{via} EP, with RF measurements performed after each step.
+To investigate the dependence of the dip on the nitrogen concentration, one cavity subjected to 3/60 nitrogen doping underwent several sequential material removal steps of the RF surface via EP, with RF measurements performed after each step.
 The material removal allowed to gradually decrease the concentration of N present in the RF layer, resulting in an increase in $\ell$.
 After the combined 30~$\mu$m material removal, the cavity was bulk electropolished and re-processed with the 2/6 N-doping surface treatment.
-The $Q_0 (E_\mathrm{acc})$ and $f_0(T)$ results along with the corresponding material removal amounts and extracted $\ell$ values are presented in Fig.~\ref{fig:SeqRem}.
+The $R_T (B_\mathrm{peak})$ and $f_0(T)$ results along with the corresponding material removal amounts and extracted $\ell$ values are presented in Fig.~\ref{fig:SeqRem}.

-We observe that dilute and uniform concentrations of nitrogen (short $\ell$) produce a characteristic increase in $Q_0$ at higher $E_\mathrm{acc}$, a weak suppression in $T_c$, and an anomalous frequency dip just before $T_c$.
+We observe that dilute and uniform concentrations of nitrogen (short $\ell$) produce a characteristic decrease in $R_T$ at higher $B_\mathrm{peak}$, a weak suppression in $T_c$, and an anomalous frequency dip just before $T_c$.
 As nitrogen concentration gradually decreases with more material removal, these behaviors are gradually diminished.
-The $Q_0$ behavior with field approaches that of the typical EP cavity presented in Fig.~\ref{fig:SOA}.
+The $R_T$ behavior with field approaches that of a typical EP cavity.
 Meanwhile, the dip magnitude diminishes as the transition temperature assumes the clean niobium value.
 Subsequent bulk electropolishing and 2/6 doping, which is known to produce a larger nitrogen concentration than 3/60 doping, shows a return of the dip feature with a larger magnitude and lower $T_\mathrm{c}$.

 Fig.~\ref{fig:SeqRem}(c) plots the dip magnitude and transition temperature against $\ell$.
 The dip magnitude decreases strongly (close to exponentially) while the transition temperature increases with increasing $\ell$ values.
 The $T_c$ varies by $\sim$120~mK throughout the course of the study, which is in good agreement with previous work on the effects of nitrogen and oxygen on niobium $T_\mathrm{c}$~\cite{Desorbo63}.
-Our findings clearly show that a frequency dip and corresponding $T_c$ suppression occur in the presence of uniform and dilute concentrations of N impurities and that the concentration of N serves as a major parameter in determining the extent of the phenomena.
+Possible origins for this $T_\mathrm{c}$ suppression in the presence of N interstitial may stem from lattice parameter expansion \cite{Desorbo63} or Fermi surface anisotropy \cite{Zarea_FrontierPhysics_2023}.
+Our findings clearly show that a frequency dip and corresponding $T_c$ suppression occur in the presence of uniform and dilute concentrations of N impurities and that impurity concentration serves as a critical parameter in determining the extent of the phenomena.